There are three entities in an application that uses Conclave:

 Inside the enclave

-System.err are wired up to the host console, but logging to files doesn't work.
+System.err are wired up to the host console, but there's no filesystem access.

 Future versions of the platform may offer encrypted logging of various forms.